Stackclash/5e-vault/4. World Almanac/NPCs/Anastrasya Karelova.md

   - Castle Ravenloft's Court
 religions:
   - Cult of Strahd
-personality: 'Aristocratic, manipulative, fiercely loyal to Strahd.'
+personality: Aristocratic, manipulative, fiercely loyal to Strahd.
 ideal: Power and status are everything; those without them are to be used as pawns.
 bond: Her allegiance to Strahd and her noble lineage
 flaw: Her overconfidence in her schemes and underestimation of others
-goals: 'To maintain her position of power, to serve Strahd''s interests'
+goals: To maintain her position of power, to serve Strahd's interests
-likes: 'Luxury, power, control over others'
+likes: Luxury, power, control over others
-dislikes: 'Disloyalty, failure, threats to her status'
+dislikes: Disloyalty, failure, threats to her status
 partyRelationships: {}
 ---